open/close all folders

 Johnny: (smiling wide) You really think you're fooling everybody, don't you?

-- Barney Odum had his dog Flatfoot on the show, who could climb trees.
-Bandleader Doc Severinsen said before the show that if the dog could truly climb the tree on the set, he would kiss Flatfoot on an unnamed body part (use your imagination).
+- Barney Odum had his dog Flatnose on the show, who could climb trees.
+Bandleader Doc Severinsen said before the show that if the dog could truly climb the tree on the set, he would kiss Flatnose on an unnamed body part (use your imagination).
 This was brought up a few times on the episode itself.
+Doubly funny in hindsight: The segment with Flatnose is what caused Ian McKellen to be bumped from the episode, because they ran out of time.

 - The parody of American Express Traveler's Checks commercials with Johnny as Karl Malden.
 Specifically, the one where the couple is in a Japanese hot tub and is unable to pay because they don't have Traveler's Checks.